EmanuelMairoll/VitalVision/README.md

 - **AppConfig**: Allows customization of all parameters through user settings, stored using SwiftUI's `@AppStorage`.

 ## Open TODOs
-1. Implement a power-saving "pause" feature, disconnecting all clients temporarily.
-2. Author detailed documentation for the different core components and the iOS frontend.
+1. Author detailed documentation for the different core components and the iOS frontend.
 4. Clean up the repo commit history, the recent commits are bit of a mess.
 5. Ensure feature parity between the iOS and macOS frontends.